LucasGallone/TEF-Webserver_Hidden_Start/README.md

 # TEF-Webserver_Hidden_Start
-A simple VBScript that allows you to start a TEF webserver "silently" on a Windows machine.
+A very simple VBScript that allows you to start a TEF webserver "silently" on a Windows machine.
 <br>
 <br>
 This can be useful in case you don't want the command prompt to appear when you start the machine you are running your TEF server on, for whatever reason.